rumpapl/advance-topics/README.md

 2. **Switch to the Branch:**

-   - Change to the `email-service` branch:
+   - Change to the `email-service-ap` branch:

      ```bash
-     git checkout email-service
+     git checkout email-service-app
      ```

 3. **Project setup:**